r-PHPHelp/ContactForm/README.md

 ## POST + email attachments
 Our form will require even more work in its third iteration.
 After a few days of being in production, our web server’s hard drive is completely filled with images!
 So, now we need to change our process.
 We’ll upload, email, then delete the submitted photo.
 We don’t need to change the HTML form itself, so we’ll get right to working on the "attachment.php".

-There are times for "do it yourself”, and times for using a package.
-This is one of the latter.
-Introducing PHPMailer, a super popular github package that turns this headache waiting to happen into a much simpler task.
-You can and should use Composer to include packages, but for the sake of simplicity, let’s go ahead and download it from github and put it in a /phpmailer/ subdirectory.
-This is also a pretty good time to clean up our code a little bit.
+Introducing PHPMailer, another one of those 'let a package do it' situations.
+Let’s go ahead and download it from github and put it in a /phpmailer/ subdirectory.

-We’ve cleaned our code up to a nice object oriented format, included PHPMailer & used it to attach our uploaded file to our email, finally deleting the file after sending the email.
+This was also a pretty good time to clean up our code a little bit.
+So, we’ve cleaned our code up to a nice object oriented format, included PHPMailer & used it to attach our uploaded file to our email, finally deleting the file after sending the email.

 And that’s it!
 We have a reasonably complicated contact form!